-- Pay close attention to any changes, especially sudden changes, in mood, behavior, thoughts, or feelings, or if you develop suicidal thoughts or actions. - Tell your healthcare provider right away if you have any new or sudden changes in mood, behavior, thoughts, or feelings, or if you develop suicidal thoughts or actions. - Keep all follow-up visits with your healthcare provider as scheduled.
+- Pay close attention to any changes, especially sudden changes, in mood, behavior, thoughts, or feelings, or if you develop suicidal thoughts or actions. - Tell your healthcare provider right away if you have any new or sudden changes in mood, behavior, thoughts, or feelings. - Keep all follow-up visits with your healthcare provider as scheduled.
 Call your healthcare provider between visits as needed, especially if you have concerns about symptoms.

-Tell your healthcare provider or get emergency help right away if you or your family member have any of the following symptoms, especially if they are new, worse, or worry you:
+Tell your healthcare provider right away if you or your family member have any of the following symptoms, especially if they are new, worse, or worry you: